RedPitaya/Documentation/appsFeatures/systemtool/network_manager/networkManager.rst

 Static IP configuration
 -------------------------

-To setup the **Static IP** mode, LAN connection must be established first to configure the Network manager settings.
+To set up the **Static IP** mode, LAN connection must be established first to configure the Network manager settings.

 1. Follow the :ref:`LAN connection <LAN>` instructions to connect the Red Pitaya board to the LAN network.